-Here's a whole bunch of cupcake decorating ideas you'll want to try.
-If you've just baked a batch of cupcakes and now you're wondering how to decorate them, or you need a dozen prize winners for a bake sale, do NOT panic!
+Here's a whole bunch of old fashioned cupcake decorating ideas you'll want to try.
+If you've just baked a batch of vintage cupcakes and now you're wondering how to decorate them, or you need a dozen prize winners for a bake sale, do NOT panic!
 Simply look below for some inspired ideas you can use.

-For the blue flowers on the cupcakes shown above, use a No. 16 tip to make a small cluster of long star shapes at the top.
+Next use a No. 16 tip to make a small cluster of long star shapes at the top.
 Then starting around the edge, use No. 18 tip with light blue icing to make the petals.

 For tiny blue flowers on the pink and blue flowered cupcake above, add a few pastel-green leaves and use a star tip (No. 16) to create small flowers around the cupcake's edge.

 Next use a multi-opening tip (No. 233) to make the shaggy pink petals.
 Beginning from the outside, make a circle.
 Then make another circle further in, until the entire cupcake is filled.

 These icing sunflowers look tricky, but you'll be surprised at how easy it is to make them.
 All you need is a bit of icing on the top of the cupcake, topped with a chocolate OREO cookie.

-Just make sure the flowers are organically grown and food safe; that they haven't been sprayed with any harmful chemicals or fertilizers before adding them to your cupcakes.
+Just make sure the flowers are organically grown and food safe; that they have NOT been sprayed with any harmful chemicals or fertilizers before adding them to your cupcakes.

 Select a store-bought fondant, or you can make your own fondant in the colors you want.
 The dough-like fondant lets you mold a variety of shapes or cut out specific shapes, and more.